Our vision and mission

 Anjum Rahman

-Anjum Rahman is the Project Co-Lead of Inclusive Aotearoa Collective Tāhono.
-She is a chartered accountant with 30 years’ experience, and has worked with a range of entities in the commercial, farming and not-for-profit sectors.
+Anjum Rahman is the founder and project lead of Inclusive Aotearoa Collective Tāhono.
+She is a chartered accountant with 30 years of experience and has worked with various commercial, farming and not-for-profit entities.

 -